oliverjam/learn-advanced-react-listbox/README.md

   - The popup should be focused
 - [ ] I can use the up and down arrow keys to highlight options in the popup
   - The highlighted option is communicated to assistive technologies using `aria-activedescendant`
-- [ ] I can select an option with the return key, which should close the popup
+- [ ] I can select an option with the enter key, which should close the popup
 - [ ] The newly selected option should show in the button
 - [ ] I can close the popup with the escape key
   - The button should be focused

-## Part 1
+## Part 1: initial HTML structure

 We'll start by defining our component API.
 For now lets keep it simple and say that we want a `Listbox` component that takes an array of `options` to render.